skyhitblog/skyhitblog.github.io/index.md

 I love writing, producing films with my team and also developing new apps and businesses.

-I write scribbles from time to time.
-You can check my [tumblr](http://scribblesbyavi.tumblr.com) if you want.
+I write scribbles from time to time on my [tumblr](http://scribblesbyavi.tumblr.com).

 I'm a mix of both worlds - creativity and technology.